gravityforms/gravityformscli/readme.txt

 == ChangeLog ==

+= 1.0.3 =
+- Fixed an issue where old messages could continue to be displayed in the admin following a license key change.

 = 1.0.2 =
 - Fixed an "invalid synopsis part" warning and an "unknown parameter" error with the wp gf form field update command.